 There isn’t much you can do about it except to move on to a more accommodating place.
 I’ve even heard of some people who simply left the campsite for the day and met the Mobile Service elsewhere nearby.
 The mobile tech will likely be familiar with places that restrict his access and alternative locations that can be used.

-The best way to be informed about what maintenance needs to be done is to track it with a program like Maintain My RV.
+The best way to be informed about what maintenance needs to be done is to track it with a program like RV LIFE Maintenance.
 Not only can you keep all your maintenance records and documents in one place, you’ll receive timely reminders via email when maintenance is due.

 You can easily hand the mobile RV technician your detailed reminder email to explain what needs to be done, and you’ll be less likely to fall prey to unnecessary repairs.
-Whether you have a small camper or large class A motorhome, Maintain My RV can keep track of it all.
+Whether you have a small camper or large class A motorhome, RV LIFE Maintenance can keep track of it all.

 In a perfect world, you would never have a need for service, because your RV would never need repair.
 Alas, that is rarely the case.
 It is ultimately up to you to weigh the costs, risks, and convenience of mobile RV repair services.

 Some RVers find these services invaluable.
 Others prefer to take their rig to a shop.
 Regardless of your decision, hopefully, this guide offered you some perspective on the nature of mobile RV repair services so you can decide what is best for you.

 And remember, always be sure to perform routine maintenance on your rig to minimize your chances of a problem.
 Safe travels!